 Case Managers from the Office of Student Support and Judicial Affairs (OSSJA) are available to assist graduate students with a variety of needs.
 Submit a Student Support Referral and a campus case manager will reach out to provide resources.

 - What mental health services are available?

-- Counseling Services is offering individual counseling via secure video conferencing or by telephone consultation.
+• Counseling Services offers individual counseling via secure video conferencing or by telephone consultation.
 You can schedule an appointment via the Health-e-Messaging secure portal or by calling (530) 752-0871.
-More information about counseling services, and options specific to your location in the US or abroad, is available on the Counseling for students during COVID-19 webpage.

 - Who can I talk to about academic or employment accommodations?

 - Disability Specialists from the Student Disability Center (SDC) are available by phone or Zoom appointments and drop-in hours.
 The SDC staff provide support for students with disabilities but also advise faculty and TA’s on providing accommodations in the classroom.
 The Graduate Studies Disability Specialist is Abigail Tilden (email@example.com).

 Disability services for graduate student employees are provided by Disability Management Services.

 - If I’m not at UC Davis, how do I use UC SHIP (health insurance)?

 All students must be insured per UC Policy.
 You are automatically enrolled in UC SHIP unless you’ve been approved for a waiver.
 If you have your own insurance, you can apply for a UC SHIP waiver.
 Check the eligibility criteria before you apply.
 The services at Student Health and Counseling Services (SHCS) are available to all students, even if you waive enrollment in UC SHIP.